johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

       // build the Faye API `subscribe()` callback handler
       // this is the function that does the late binding of the
-      // *observable subscription function* to the Faye response channel
+      // *observable subscriber function* to the Faye response channel
       // callback handler
       const subscriptionHandler = this.createSubscriptionHandler(packet);